 Certified Information Systems Security Professional (CISSP) | (ISC)² | Expected Completion: August 2024

-4. Academic/Specialized Certification
+4. Academic or Specialized Certification

 Data Science Specialization Certificate | Coursera (Johns Hopkins University) | June 2023